solarslurpi/GrowBuddies/docs/tasmota.md

 Before you begin installation, check to see if the sensor you are using is included in the binary.
 There is not much space on an ESP286 so it is especially relevant for this chip.
 To check, go to [Tasmota's BUILDS documentation](https://tasmota.github.io/docs/BUILDS/).
 Here we have a table listing which sensors are included.
 The column to look at is labeled t.
 The cells in this column let us know if the sensor build contains either, both, or none of the (ESP286/ESP32) drivers for the sensor.
 An x means the sensor code is include.
 For example, search for SCD40.
 The t entry has -/x.
 This is saying __the SCD40 sensor code is not in the ESP286 build but is in the ESP32 build__.
 If you want to add support for a sensor, follow the steps outlined in the [Compiling using GitPod](github_compile).

 (tasmota_installation)=
-## Installation
+## Install Tasmota
+### Easy Way
+The easiest way requires you have the same ESP286 [(the Wemos D1)](https://www.aliexpress.us/item/2251832645039000.html) and the [SCD30 sensor from Adafruit](https://www.adafruit.com/product/4867).
+I have backed up my configuration which you can restore when you are installing Tasmota.

-The easiest way to install Tasmota is using either the Edge or Chrome browser (web install doesn't work using the Brave browser) and go to [Tasmota Install URL](https://tasmota.github.io/install/).
+- Install Tasmota using either the Edge or Chrome browser (web install doesn't work using the Brave browser).
+Go to [Tasmota Install URL](https://tasmota.github.io/install/).
 _Note:  If the USB/COM port can't be identified, the first thing to do is to change cables.
 The USB cable might not support data i/o.
 If that doesn't work, check the USB driver.
 The ESP286 or ESP32 may be using a driver that isn't installed on your Windows PC or Mac._

 There are many Tasmota binaries that could be installed.
 We want to install the Tasmota Sensors binary for the ESP286.